carolinejantzen/carolinejantzen/README.md

 ## Hi there 👋

+- 🧠 I'm a new PhD student.
+- 🌊 I’m currently working on brain dynamics.

+`Last updated: 2025-08-18`

 <!--
 **carolinejantzen/carolinejantzen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.